 About this Artist

 Krall was still a teenager when she was awarded a scholarship to the prestigious Berklee College of Music in Boston.
 After two years in Boston, she moved to Los Angeles, where she met her first jazz heavyweights, including bassist John Clayton, drummer Jeff Hamilton, pianist/singer Jimmy Rowles, and Ray Brown, the legendary bassist who served as her musical mentor.
 In 1993, the Montreal-based Justin Time Records released her debut album, Stepping Out.
-The following year she signed with GRP Records and recorded Only Trust Your Heart, which featured Ray Brown on bass and Stanley Turrentine on tenor saxophone.
+The following year, she signed with GRP Records and recorded Only Trust Your Heart, which featured Ray Brown on bass and Stanley Turrentine on tenor saxophone.
 Only Trust Your Heart also marked the beginning of her association with Tommy LiPuma, a collaboration that would continue until LiPuma’s untimely passing in 2017.

-Krall’s success continued with her subsequent releases All for You, and Love Scenes but her watershed moment came in 1999 with the release of When I Look in Your Eyes, her first release for the historic Verve record label.
-The recording spent an unprecedented 52 weeks in the #1 position on Billboard’s Jazz chart, won two Grammy Awards and went platinum in the U.S. and Canada.
-Krall’s next album, The Look of Love, continued her international success and became a top ten seller on Billboard’s Top 200 Album charts.
-Since then she has released a string of recordings that have created an impressive body of work, including her critically acclaimed Turn Up The Quiet, which won two Juno Awards including “Producer of the Year.”
-Love Is Here To Stay found Diana collaborating with her long-time friend and colleague Tony Bennett.
-It was recorded with the Grammy award winning Bill Charlap Trio and the stunning result is a subtle, sophisticated and beautifully rendered love letter to The Gershwins’ music and their status as one of the premiere songwriters of the American popular standard.
-It is a masterclass in vocal delivery and phrasing and the command that Bennett and Krall display of the material in both their duets and solo tracks makes it appear effortless, belying the honed skills of the vocalists.
-The duet tracks include “Love Is Here to Stay,” “S’Wonderful,” “They Can’t Take That Away from Me” and “Fascinating Rhythm,” among them.
+Krall’s success continued with her subsequent releases All for You and Love Scenes, but her watershed moment came in 1999 with the release of When I Look in Your Eyes, her first release for the historic Verve record label.
+The recording spent an unprecedented 52 weeks in the No. 1 position on Billboard’s jazz chart, won two Grammy Awards, and went platinum in the US and Canada.
+Krall’s next album, The Look of Love, continued her international success and became a Top 10 seller on the Billboard 200.
+Since then, she has released a string of recordings that have created an impressive body of work, including her critically acclaimed Turn Up the Quiet, which won two Juno Awards, including Producer of the Year.
+Love Is Here to Stay found Krall collaborating with her longtime friend and colleague Tony Bennett.
+It was recorded with the Grammy Award-winning Bill Charlap Trio, and the stunning result is a subtle, sophisticated, and beautifully rendered love letter to the Gershwins’ music and their status among the premier songwriters of the American popular standard.
+It is a master class in vocal delivery and phrasing, and the command that Bennett and Krall display of the material in both their duets and solo tracks makes it appear effortless, belying the honed skills of the vocalists.
+The duet tracks include “Love Is Here to Stay,” “’S Wonderful,” “They Can’t Take That Away from Me,” and “Fascinating Rhythm.”

-Her most recent release, This Dream Of You, has garnered critical acclaim from fans and press alike.
-This album is a loving conclusion of Diana’s 25-year working relationship with Tommy LiPuma.
+Her most recent release, This Dream of You, has garnered critical acclaim from fans and press alike.
+This album is a loving conclusion of Krall’s 25-year working relationship with Tommy LiPuma.
 Shortly before LiPuma’s passing, the producer and artist discussed the abundance of great music recorded at their last sessions together.
-LiPuma was adamant that this music should be completed and issued.
-Krall and engineer, Al Schmitt therefore mixed and sequenced the album for the 2020 release and as such, honored their great and much-missed friend.
-From this release came the worldwide premiere of “Autumn In New York,” a cinematic ode to the city, directed by Diana’s long-time collaborator and friend Mark Seliger, offering a visual compliment to Krall’s loving and hopeful performance of the song.
+LiPuma was adamant that this music be completed and issued.
+Krall and engineer Al Schmitt therefore mixed and sequenced the album for the 2020 release and in so doing honored their great and much-missed friend.
+(Schmitt himself died in 2021.)
+From this release came the worldwide premiere of Autumn in New York, a cinematic ode to the city, directed by Krall’s longtime collaborator and friend Mark Seliger, offering a visual complement to Krall’s loving and hopeful performance of the song.